-C, including the nomina, G. cousini (Jousseaume 1887) for cluster IV and G. viator (d’Orbigny 1835) for cluster V. The nomen cubensis (Pfeiffer 1839) seem to comprise Galba species number fiveeffectively synonymy of additional sampling in this region would help resolve their genetic relationships any distinction between the two sets of populations dthe methodology employed depending on the gene analyzedItssuggest rapids that G. neotropica and G. meridensis (Bargues et al. 2007, 2011b) should be considered synonyms of G. cubensis/viator and G. cousini, respectively.
-An unclear point is whether G. viator should be considered as a clade within G. cubensis, or a species on its own.
-The answer depends on the gene considered, but all G. viator individuals were always forming a single clade.
-Galba viator and G. cubensis have overlapping distributions in Argentina, Chile and Uruguay.
-More extensive sampling coupled with genetic population studies might be useful, but a cautious positionwould be to suggest that cluster VI they constitute a species complex or a species with wide diversity, as has been found in other freshwater snails from the Hygrophila family (e.g., Ebbs et al., 2018; Mavárez et al., 2002; Pfenninger et al., 2006).
-We also note that if we ultimately recognize a single species (clade), its name should be viator, and not cubensis, based on prior description.returnedispreviouss smaller sample ssome distinctive branches, including the mtDNA sequences from Ethiopia (Dayrat et al. 2011) and the samples from Bosque del Apache.
-These results may suggest
+Cluster VI, including the nomina Galba viator (d’Orbigny 1835), Galba cubensis (Pfeiffer 1839), Galba neotropica (Bargues, Artigas, Mera y Sierra, Pointier & Mas-Coma, 2007) and a population from southern USA (Bosque del Apache) seem to comprise Galba species number five.
+The distance separating G. cubensis and G. neotropica is limited (1 Mya).
+Moreover, microsatellite markers defined in G. cubensis amplified effectively in individuals of G. neotropica (Lounnas et al. 2017), suggesting a very short genetic distance.
+We therefore suggest synonymy of these two species under the name G. cubensis.
+Galba viator and G. cubensis have overlapping distributions in Argentina, Chile and Uruguay (Artigas et al. 2011; Sanabria et al. 2013; Standley et al. 2013; Medeiros et al. 2014), and additional sampling in this region would help resolve their genetic relationships.
+Here any distinction between the two sets of populations depends on both the genes and phylogenetic methodology employed.
+The population from Bosque del Apache (USA) was also included in cluster VI, depending on the gene analyzed.
+Its long mitochondrial branch may suggest rapid evolution, and here again more extensive sampling is required before reaching any conclusions.
+On the whole, a cautious position would be to suggest that cluster VI corresponds to a species complex or a species with wide diversity, as has been found in other freshwater snails from the clade Hygrophila (e.g., Ebbs et al., 2018; Mavárez et al., 2002; Pfenninger et al., 2006).
+We also note that if we ultimately recognize a single species; its name should be viator, and not cubensis, based on prior description.

+The Galba species tree that we constructed based on a multispecies coalescent model returned three groups: one group uniting G. truncatula and G. schirazensis, another uniting G. humilis and G. cousini/meridensis and the last with G. cubensis/viator.
+This result partially agrees with some gene trees published in previous work (Correa et al. 2010, 2011; Bargues et al. 2011a).
+However, previous trees were based on single genes and smaller sample sizes.
+Our phylogenetic analysis also revealed some distinctive branches, including the mtDNA sequences from Ethiopia (Dayrat et al. 2011) and the samples from Bosque del Apache.
+These results may suggest undetected species or accelerated molecular evolution (Fourdrilis et al., 2016; Pinceel et al., 2005; Thomaz et al., 1996).

-In North America, Burch (1982) recognized 22 species of small, mud-dwelling lymnaeids, which he grouped into the genus Fossaria with two subgenera, Fossaria (s.s.) with 11 species and Bakerilymnaea with 11 (see Table S4 for species names).
+In North America, Burch (1982) recognized 22 species of small, mud-dwelling lymnaeids, which he grouped into the genus Fossaria with two subgenera, Fossaria (s.s.) with 11 species and Bakerilymnaea with 11 (see Table S5 for species names).
 Johnson et al. (2013) transferred these species to the genus Galba, but otherwise retained the Burch system.
 Included in the present analysis were topotypic samples of obrussa from Philadelphia and parva from Cincinnati, both of which we here show to be indistinguishable from topotypic humilis, collected at Owego, New York.
-Remigio (2002) contributed to Genbank a 16S sequence from a Canadian population he identified as Fossaria obrussa, also grouping with cluster II (humilis).
+Remigio (2002) contributed to Genbank a 16S sequence from a Canadian population he identified as Fossaria obrussa, also grouping with cluster III (humilis).
 We suggest that obrussa, parva and the seven other uniquely North American specific nomina listed above ascribed by Burch (1982) to the subgenus Fossaria are junior synonyms of G. humilis, setting aside American populations of G. truncatula as distinct.
 In addition to his obrussa sequence, Remigio (2002) contributed a 16S sequence from Oklahoma to Genbank which he labelled “Fossaria bulimoides”.
-This sequence grouped with cluster IV (cubensis/viator) in our analysis.
-We suggest that all 12 specific nomina ascribed by Burch (1982) to the Fossaria subgenus Bakerilymnaea (Table S4) including bulimoides (Lea 1841), are junior synonyms of G. cubensis/viator.
+This sequence grouped with cluster VI (cubensis/viator) in our analysis.
+We suggest that all 12 specific nomina ascribed by Burch (1982) to the Fossaria subgenus Bakerilymnaea (Table S5) including bulimoides (Lea 1841), are junior synonyms of G. cubensis/viator.